 It’s not very often that I see a senior taking part in the yoga classes I usually attend, but when I do, I am generally surprised.
 In fact, it’s incredible to see how flexible they are regardless of age and how naturally easy they flow from one asana to the other.
 In the many years I’ve practiced yoga, I have seen seniors of all levels getting on the mat and doing their best.

 However, I have always wondered why older adults don’t practice yoga in larger numbers.
 After all, the benefits are so many and yoga’s entire philosophy and focus are absolutely crucial for old age.
 I assume that the general understanding of yoga is that it involves difficult inversions that are impossible to do after a certain age.
-And that couldn’t be further away from the truth, as there are so many different yoga styles that come with such a varied approach on the , the props (you can even practice using a chair!), and the pace, that it’s safe to say virtually anyone can practice it.
+And that couldn’t be further away from the truth, as there are so many different yoga styles that come with such a varied approach on the yoga poses, the props (you can even practice using a chair!), and the pace, that it’s safe to say virtually anyone can practice it.

 Here are 5 reasons why practicing yoga at an older age will benefit you on all levels.
 It will not only make you feel more content and look younger, but it will maintain your body healthy and it will allow you to live life to the fullest.